charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 In clprolf, it is fastly visible and understandable, that there is two main queues, and each Customer objects blocks the other customer waiting in the same queue.

-### THE ESSENCE OF THE OBJECT, ANOTHER SIDE OF OBJECT-ORIENTED PROGRAMMING

-Each object, in object-oriented programming, should be more than just a set of datas.
-So all the topic of the essence of the objects, their role, is an aspect of object-oriented programming.
-So objects nature question belongs to object-oriented programming, and is an aspect of it.
-All applications in a computer are either a user-goal application, either software to support other applications(especially operating system, or libraries).
-So the final application is always the principal objective of a computer.
-This is why the different kind of objects couldn't be anything else than emulations of real-world concrete objects or concepts, or code for computer.
-It's a kind of scientific vision of what is an application.
-And it simply brings together all the kinds of objects in object-oriented languages.

-### clprolf LANGUAGE AND FRAMEWORK GITHUB REPOSITORY

-A Github repository has been created for clprolf, so I can share it with people, and gather feedback and contributions.
-I'm looking especially, at least, for testers, nothing more.
-And then, interested people could go further by participating in a deeper manner.
-So collaborators would be awesome to test the clprolf language or framework, giving feedback or insights about it, or share discussions with me or others!
-ChatGPT has been my first collaborator, thanks to this fantastic AI-based tool. clprolf is open source, with an M.I.T license.

-### MAIN GOAL IN clprolf DESIGN: AID TO EASILY AND WITH FUN MAKE POSSIBLE WRITING WHAT WE THINK IMPOSSIBLE OR HARD

-One of the main goal, or perhaps the most important goal in clprolf, when designing it, was to make possible to write programs that we would think quite impossible or very hard to write.
-The approach to master and make intuitive and fun the objects and class components aims to make almost totally direct or intuitive the programming task.
-Writing code with pleasure and fun, make it interesting, all this should be permitted with clprolf approach.
-While aiding in thinking of one solution to solve the writing problems, clprolf aims to aid in eventually seeing all other possible solutions.
-Indeed all the possible interpretations should help to bring different ways to solve the problem, and mastering it.
-The conception of the applications should become more human-like and manageable.

-### HELPS JAVA WRITING ALONG (OR C# AND PHP)

-The clprolf framework could bring an interesting solution for those who want to make easier java code writing.
-This is of course also possible with the C# and PHP versions.
-The clprolf framework brings solutions for coding with ease and fun, while keeping a great codebase quality.
-Teaching is concerned, but we're talking for other programmers too, who would look for such facilitating solutions.
-Scientists could be concerned, but computer scientists and developers too, who could look for concrete and easy solutions for programming.

-### clprolf FOR BEGINNERS, A WAY TO KEEP OBJECT-ORIENTED MINDSET

-clprolf frameworks contain a "beginners" package, which is composed by four classes and two interfaces, for each class and interface kind.
-For example, the SimuRealWorldObj class, or CompatInterfVersion interface.
-They are considered as the four root classes for clprolf, and can be used instead of the corresponding annotation, or in addition.
-As well as java has 'Object' class as a root of all classes, we have such root classes.
-About the interfaces, each interface must implement one of the root interface of clprolf, and not only the mother interface.
-The main interfaces in clprolf are CompatInterfVersion and CompartInterfCapacity.
-The developper who want to slowly move to clprolf, while keeping a pure object-oriented mindset, can inherit all his root classes or interfaces with them.
-In fact, they are empty but allow the transition to clprolf while keeping their coding style.
-Once the programmer would have integrated the concepts, he could use all annotations instead.
-And he can keep an inheritance vision of the roles in mind, if he prefers.

-Summary: Each interface must extend either CompatInterfVersion root interface, or CompatInterfCapacity.
-But it can have another interfaces in their inheritance, of course.
-For classes, it is not the same, only the root classes must inherit from a root clprolf class(SimuRealWorldObj, SimuCompAsWorker, ModelRealWorldObj, Information).
-This is because all the descendants must have the same role, in clprolf.
-And because we can not have multiple inheritance in the underlying language, for declaring a role in each class.

-Usage example in java: public class Main extends SimuCompAsWorker { (...) }
-Or public class Animal extends SimuRealWorldObj.
-Interface examples: public interface Callable extends CompatInterfCapacity { (...) }
-Examples in C#: interface ICallable : ICompatInterfCapacity, or class Program : SimuCompAsWorker

 ### clprolf AND THE FUNDAMENTAL THEOREM OF SOFTWARE ENGINEERING

 clprolf follows the guidelines of the Fundamental theorem of software engineering, by trying to add an abstraction layer on top of classes and interfaces.
 It aims to decrease complexity through the indirection of classes and interfaces roles.